CMSC-201/office-hours-bot/student.md

 ### Viewing this help page
 Typing `!help` will provide a link to role-specific help.

+### Viewing the list of on-duty TAs
+Typing `!who` will send a list of the TAs currently checked into office hours.

 ## Student commands
 The following are commands useable to you to access the server and request help for office hours.